 Ethanol, which is used in the manufacturing process, is flammable, and sufentanil is a highly potent, Schedule II compound.
 These factors necessitate the use of specialized equipment and facilities for manufacture of sufentanil NanoTabs.
 There are a limited number of facilities that can accommodate our manufacturing process and we need to use dedicated equipment throughout development and commercial manufacturing to avoid the possibility of cross-contamination.
 If our equipment breaks down or needs to be repaired or replaced, it may cause significant disruption in clinical or commercial supply, which could result in delay in the process of obtaining approval for or sale of our products.
-Furthermore, we are using one facility to manufacturing facility to another.
-If equipment is damaged during the moving process, it may cause significant disruption in clinical supply, which could result in delay in the process of obtaining approval for or sale significant disruption in clinical supply, which could result in delay in the moving process, it may cause significant disruption in clinical or commercial facility to another.
-If equipment is damaged during the moving process, it may cause significant disruption in clinical or commercial supply, which could result in delay in the process of obtaining approval for or sale of our products.
+Furthermore, we are using one manufacturer to produce our sufentanil NanoTabs and have not identified a back-up commercial facility to date.
 Any problems with our existing facility or equipment may delay or impair our ability to complete our clinical trials or commercialize our product candidates and increase our cost.

-Manufacturing issues may arise that could increase product and regulatory approval costs or delay commercialization.
+Manufacturing issues may arise that could increase product and regulatory approval costs or delay commercialization.\